TeamPhoenix-Ethdenver/FeelGood/README.md

 -This number is miniscule compared to such cases happening in developing countries like India. [ [Science Alert:2000 cases in India](https://www.sciencealert.com/blood-transfusions-have-given-hiv-to-more-than-2-000-people-in-india) ]

-#### Most importantly, we are developing a new diverse industry by facilitating blood donation in an accountable and transparent way from developing countries in rare medical conditions such as [ [Haiti gets blood from Italy, South Africa and USA: RedCross](http://www.redcross.org/news/article/Red-Cross-Working-across-Borders-to-Ensure-Haitis-Blood-Supply) ]
+#### Most importantly, we are developing a new diverse industry by facilitating blood donation in an accountable and transparent way from developing countries in rare medical conditions such as [ [Haiti gets blood from Italy, South Africa and USA: RedCross](http://www.redcross.org/news/article/Red-Cross-Working-across-Borders-to-Ensure-Haitis-Blood-Supply) ] [ [Blood test/supply internationally between Geneva and Paris](https://www.theatlantic.com/health/archive/2014/10/the-most-precious-blood-on-earth/381911/) ]

+### Technologies:
+Solidity, React-redux, uPort API, react

+### USP of our project/novelty:

+- We are providing transparency and tracebility in an inexpensive way.
+The Donation Center, Testing Center and Health Center need a uPort application in their smart phones to digitally sign a contract/attest quality of blood.

+- Moreover, we have generated QR code labels for bottles/pints of blood which can be just read by a simple camera and taken directly to authentication page.
+Note: No web-app will be required if the testing and health center go with this route.
+This kind of a mechanism hasn't been implemented before.